 - 2. Notify the bank where annuity payments are deposited, as well as any other of the retiree's financial institutions.
-Any annuity payments deposited after the date of the death will be returned to OPM. - 3.
+Any annuity payments deposited after the date of the death will be reclaimed by OPM. - 3.
 Obtain enough death certificates for your needs from the mortuary.

 - 4. If the retiree had a policy with NALC's Mutual Benefit Association, call 202-638-4318 or write to MBA, 100 Indiana Ave.
 NW, Washington, DC 20001-2144. - 5.
 If the retiree had health insurance through the NALC Health Benefit Plan or any other FEHB plan, the OPM will inform the health plan.
-When a spouse is entitled to survivor benefits, he or she will continue to receive health insurance through the FEHB plan as long as he or she was covered under the spouse's FEHB plan at the time of death.
+When a spouse is entitled to survivor benefits, they will continue to receive health insurance through the FEHB plan as long as they were covered under the spouse's FEHB plan at the time of death.
 The health plan will automatically convert to self only and to the surviving spouse's name. - 6.
 If the retiree participated in the Thrift Savings Plan, contact the TSP at 877-968-3778.